-With the gig economy and #MeToo movement picking up momentum, unemployment getting even lower, and legislative bodies becoming more active, the timing couldn’t be better to brush up on Labor and Employment laws and recent judicial pronouncements.
+With the gig economy picking up momentum, the #MeToo movement’s continued presence, unemployment getting even lower, and legislative bodies becoming more active, the timing couldn’t be better to brush up on Labor and Employment laws and recent judicial pronouncements.

-Join us for a two-day seminar on the latest Labor and Employment law trends and updates, presented by some of Florida’s top practitioners in the field.
+Join us for a two-day conference on the latest Labor and Employment law trends and updates, presented by some of Florida’s top practitioners in the field.gg

 BACK TO TOP